AriGute/TeamsGenerator/README.md

 # Teams Generator

-Import players names and let the software generate two teams from the players list.
+Import player or list of players and let the software generate two teams from the players list.

 ## Features